Kent Crusaders (basketball)

-The Kent Crusaders are an English basketball club based in the town of Canterbury, Kent.
+The Kent Crusaders are an English basketball club based in the town of Gillingham, Kent.

 The team's history dates back to the early 1990s, but in its current form it has been in existence since 2000.
 The club has sent three players to professional contracts in Europe, including Ryan Richards, the youngest player ever to play in the Nike Hoop Summit.

 The club runs an elite 6th form academy based at Canterbury High School, launched in 2007, and stronger links being formed with the juniors in 2008 as the club expanded to include men's, under-18, under-16 and under-14 National League teams.

 Club history

 Origins

 The roots of the Kent Crusaders began in the early 1990s when Kevin and Christine Paice, Dave Hooper and Hilli Lingham began developing junior basketball at Canterbury College.
 Through their work, the Canterbury Jazz and CK Heat were born.
 As the club gathered momentum, the college became the place to be for basketball in East Kent.
 Trevor Acres and Kevin Maloney joined the coaching staff and numerous boys were given the opportunity to play National League and the club won numerous Kent cups.
 In 2000, ex-player and young coach Jay Gifford took over the club.
 He was joined a year later by Canadian Jesse Sazant.
 Coach Sazant took the team to new heights, including a National Under 16 quarterfinal in his first season.
 At this point the club was relaunched as the East Kent Crusaders.